qing-wendy-wang/An-Improved-Two-Stage-Binary-Relevance-Method/README.md

-# An-Improved-Two-Stage-Binary-Relevance-Method
+# An Improved Two-Stage Binary Relevance Method
-This github repository contains R code that used to fit real multilable datasets as discussed in the manuscript of "An Improved Two-Stage Binary Relevance Method"
+This github repository contains R code that was used to fit the birds and yeast multilable datasets, as discussed in the manuscript "An Improved Two-Stage Binary Relevance Method" by Z. Chen and Q. Wang.